-The 2009 review had identified nine screening accuracy studies that used a valid reference standard; they formed the basis of the evidence synthesis on this issue.
-111-115, 121-124 The USPSTF concluded the following:
+The 2009 review identified nine screening accuracy studies that used a valid reference standard; they formed the basis of the evidence synthesis on this issue.^{112-116,122-125} The USPSTF concluded the following:

-- 1. Two screening instruments, the Patient Health Questionnaire for Adolescents (PHQ-A) and the Beck Depression Inventory for Primary Care (BDI-PC), may have had better performance characteristics than other screening tests.
+- Two screening instruments, the PHQ-A and the Beck Depression Inventory for Primary Care (BDI-PC), may have had better performance characteristics than other screening tests.
 However, judging the degree to which differences could be attributed to the quality of the instrument or the characteristics of the population or study was difficult. - 2.
 No instrument had been studied in large numbers of patients from a variety of settings by investigators other than those who developed the questionnaires originally. - 3.
 Studies that involved children demonstrated poorer performance of the screening instruments than studies involving adolescents.
-Heterogeneity in instruments, samples, and setting hampered assessing whether results for screening accuracy among adolescents would apply to children. - 4.
-All included studies had limitations such as high levels of attrition, nonrandom selection, excessive delays between screening and diagnostic interviews, poor reporting of methods, or small samples.
+Heterogeneity in instruments, samples, and settings hampered assessment of whether results for screening accuracy among adolescents would apply to children. - 4.
+All included studies had limitations, such as high levels of attrition, nonrandom selection, excessive delays between screening and diagnostic interviews, poor reporting of methods, or small samples.